``Where the

 overhead, you will see a relatively faint "L" in the sky (assuming the

 sky is clear enough).
-This is the constellation Coma Berenices 2 -- a constellation that was named
+This is the constellation Coma Berenices 2 -- a decan of Virgo, the Zodiacal symbol of Our Lady.
+Coma Berenices was

 after a Queen (actually, a Queen's hair, but

-children outside, point out the star Diadem to them, and think of Our
+children outside, point out Virgo and the star Diadem to them, and

 Lady, crowned in Heaven -- our Queen Mother who wants nothing more than